ROCm/hipfort/docs/how-to/migration-guide.rst

 **Do I have to change my code now?**

-No. Old hipFORT stays available until ROCm 11.0, so you can migrate any time before then, but sooner is better than later: the edit is mechanical, and doing it early leaves room to hit and report anything it turns up, in your code or in the bindings, instead of racing the removal.
+On hipFORT, no. Old hipFORT stays available until ROCm 11.0, so you can migrate any time before then, but sooner is better than later: the edit is mechanical, and doing it early leaves room to hit and report anything it turns up, in your code or in the bindings, instead of racing the removal.

+On a library's in-tree module, yes: that one is replaced at 10.2, a release earlier, and there is no overlap window.
+See
+`Do I need to do anything now?`_.

 **Will I be warned before old hipFORT is removed?**